vinhpeters/dsa-A-hw-vinh/Assignment_1.md

 > Big O is a member of a family of notations invented by Paul Bachmann, Edmund Landau, and others, collectively called Bachmann–Landau notation or asymptotic notation.
 The letter O was chosen by Bachmann to stand for Ordnung, meaning the order of approximation.
 > https://en.wikipedia.org/wiki/Big_O_notation

-Big O notation is a way to describe the running time of an algorithm based on the magnitude of the number of operations , _n_.
-The order of magnitude _O_ is based on the worst case scenario for the size of _n_ for the algorithm. _O_ should reflect in the increase in _n_ as the input data increases in scale.
+Big O notation is a way to describe the running time of an algorithm based on the magnitude of the number of operations, _n_.
+The order of magnitude is based on the worst case scenario for the size of _n_ for the algorithm.
+The magnitude describes the relationship between _n_ and the input data as the input increases in scale.

 ## Problem 2